Are you an A, B or C Triathlete?

 RUN (a pace you typically hold for a 6-mile flat training run): A+ (sub-8 min); A (8-9 min); B (9-11 min); and C (11+min).

 After looking at these average paces, I started to feel intimidated.
-Again, I questioned why I’m doing this?
-Did I just buy a new bike for nothing?
+Again, I questioned why I was doing this.
+Did I buy a new bike for nothing?
 Should I just quit?
 Where am I going with this?

-I understand that the reason I was classified into a category was so that I would find others to train with.
-But, it doesn’t make me feel good.
-I guess if I were an “A” I would feel great about this.
+I understand that I was classified into a category so that I would find others to train with.
+But it doesn’t make me feel good.
+If I were an “A,” I would feel great about this.
 (I don’t think I’ll ever be a “B” or an “A” athlete.
-For someone who never did anything ever, maybe I should take the “C” and feel good about it.)
+Maybe I should take the “C” and feel good about it for someone who never did anything.)

-When I was in the open water a few weeks ago, a woman who was classified as a “B” swimmer, said, “I’d like to swim with you guys but I’m much faster.”
-So instead of it becoming a good thing, it became negative once again.
+When I was in the open water a few weeks ago, a woman classified as a “B” swimmer said, “I’d like to swim with you guys, but I’m much faster.”
+So, instead of being good, it became negative once again.

 When my Galloway group meets, we don’t group people according to speed.
-We all go out together for the long ones.
-The short ones are for speed training.
-And you know what, we all have excelled including the faster runners.
-Plus, it gives everyone an opportunity to get to know each other.
+We all go out together for the long runs; the short ones are for speed training.
+And you know what?
+We all have excelled, including the faster runners.
+Plus, it allows everyone to get to know each other.

-Do you think by classifying people into categories that it makes the sport feel less desirable?
-Love to hear your thoughts.
+Do you think classifying people makes the sport less desirable?
+I’d love to hear your thoughts.